 The principles of good governance are integrity, openness and accountability.

-These principles describe the systems and processes whereby the Chair of Governors, the Lead Governor for Health and Safety and the Head teacher, as Senior Management Team, fulfil their collective responsibilities and provide the foundation for securing the health and safety of the School’s pupils, employees and others affected by its activities.
+These principles describe the systems and processes whereby the Chair of Governors, the Lead Governor for Health and Safety and the Executive Principal, as Senior Management Team, fulfil their collective responsibilities and provide the foundation for securing the health and safety of the School’s pupils, employees and others affected by its activities.

 The Senior Management team will meet for regular updates on health & safety performance, to determine if the School’s health and safety policy, strategy and action plans are being achieved and if necessary ensure that any outstanding issues are being prioritised and addressed via a risk based approach.